 Deciding to rent out a current home is where things can get tricky.
-Although the simplest path for a strong buyer is to qualify using both the departing residence and the new home.
-In this case, there is usually no requirement for documenting rental income.
+Although the simplest path for a strong buyer is to qualify using both the departing residence and the new home, in this case, there is usually no requirement for documenting rental income.
 If you need to count rental income to qualify, here you go!

 Counting Rental Income on a VA Loan

 Current military service members, Veterans, and buyers using survivor’s benefits have the best option for counting rental income on a departing residence.
 When buying another primary residence, VA loans allow the buyer to count up to 100% of the new rental income on the departing residence.
-In order to count the rental income, a 12 month lease must be provided and most lenders even require proof of the first month’s rent or security deposit.
+In order to count the rental income, a 12-month lease must be provided, and most lenders even require proof of the first month’s rent or security deposit.
 For qualifying, the full mortgage payment plus any HOA dues are subtracted from the new rental.
 If the debt is higher than the rent, the figure will reduce the qualifying income by that amount.
 If the rental is higher than the monthly debt, the extra amount may not be used towards qualifying.

-There is an additional, little-known VA rental income guideline which allows the buyer to count market rent on the departing residence without a lease.
+There is an additional, little-known VA rental income guideline that allows the buyer to count market rent on the departing residence without a lease.
 The home does not need to be rented prior to closing if the market rent is sufficiently proven.
 There are none more lenient than that!
 If you have questions on this solution, ask your OVM Financial loan officer.

 Using Bonus Entitlement to Have Multiple VA Loans at Once